 Verify you’ve met the requirements

-You can apply to sit for the Uniform CPA Examination once you meet the following qualifications:
+You can apply to sit for the CPA Exam once you meet the following qualifications:

 Be of good moral character, as assessed by question responses, the FBI database, and the Texas Department of Public Safety criminal records.